valora-inc/wallet/SECURITY.md

 ## Security Announcements

-Public announcements of new releases with security fixes and of disclosure of any vulnerabilities will be made in the Celo Forum's [Security Announcements](https://forum.celo.org/c/security-announcements/) channel.
+Public announcements of new releases with security fixes and disclosure of any vulnerabilities will be made in the Celo Forum's [Security Announcements](https://forum.celo.org/c/security-announcements/) channel.

 ## Reporting a Vulnerability